brucou/kingly/DSL/DSL.md

 Semantics:
 - t1 - t2 : what if t2 cannot be taken?
   - t2 and t1 do not share a common state: semantic error (contract)
+    - sometimes you will only be able to see at runtime, like `exp-t`, exp may end in a state different from t origin
   - t2 starts where t1 ends but cannot be taken because of the previous inputs = current ext state (guard can't be fulfilled)
     - what to do? warning with path so far and no path output?
 YES, path generation can be reattempted
     - BUT if there is no path at all generated even after X arbitraries attempt, log an error? but that's not an error from the reactive system specifications, thats a user error.
 Wrong test writing.
 So thats a warning!